ittutu/CITP/README.md

 # CITP (Constructor-based Interactive Theorem Prover)

-Constructor-based Interactive Theorem Prover (CITP) is a tool for proving properties of software systems specified using a version of order-sorted algebra with transition rules.
+Constructor-based Interactive Theorem Prover (CITP) is a tool for proving properties of software systems specified using a form of order-sorted algebra with transition rules.
+In other words, the denotational semantics consists of oriented graphs or transition systems endowed with an order-sorted algebraic structure.
+Moreover, some of the operations used, namely those that are regarded as constructors – and which are used to ‘build’ states – need to be monotonic, meaning that they preserve the transitions.

 ## Obtaining CITP